NoroffFEU/development-platforms/case-studies/webhosting/Bluehost/bluehost-case-study.md

 ## Brief History

 In 2003 Bluehost.com was officially launched by Matt Heaton.
 Bluehost is one of the most popular hosting providers in the insustry, and offers various hosting services, with focus on user-friendly features and 24/7 customer support.
 In 2013, Bluehost introduced VPS and dedicated server hosting.
 In 2015 Bluehost launched their partnership with WordPress, and offered optimized hosting solutions specifically designed for WordPress-powered websites.

 Shared hosting is when multiple websites share the resources of a single server.
 Shared hosting services is a commen choice for small businesses and websites that only require certain amount of disk space, bandwidth and other resources.

-/add more about shared hosting/

 ## Main Features